ducklang-community/ducklang/README.md

     add log with info: 'Hi {name}!
 Your favourite drink is {drink}.'

-    "state" of turbo with { angle, thrust,
+    :status of turbo with { angle, thrust,
                             size: usage of self } otherwise default 'poor'

-    when state
+    when status
         is 'good':
-            add log with info: 'Turbo is go!' return launchBoosters of self with angle, thrust, state
+            add log with info: 'Turbo is go!' return launchBoosters of self with angle, thrust, status

         is 'okay':
-            add log with warning: 'Turbo is iffy :/' return launchBoosters of self with angle, thrust, state
+            add log with warning: 'Turbo is iffy :/' return launchBoosters of self with angle, thrust, status

         otherwise:
             return 'stopped'